-Watch a proper futsal match and it should be easy for anyone to conclude that futsal make players faster thinkers and decision-makers.
+Watch a proper futsal match and it should be easy for anyone to conclude that futsal makes players faster thinkers and decision-makers.
 This is the real benefit of futsal for soccer players.
 It's not about "more touches".
 It is not even about technical skill development, although that is a real benefit of futsal.
 The real benefit is what futsal can absolutely, positively do to create players who think faster and make quicker and better decisions on the field.
-Established research confirms that the inherent constraints of futsal provide the ideal context for working on player's spatial awareness and scanning rates.
+Established research confirms the inherent constraints of futsal provide the ideal context for working on player's spatial awareness and scanning rates.
 This is extremely important for the development of players who are the best decision-makers, as Dr. Geir Jordet concludes in his study of elite footballers.
 Jordet sees decision-making in football as the result of three factors that combine as :

 Visual perception - the ability to take in and interpret information;

 Visual exploratory behavior - the ability to actively search and scan to collect information;

 Anticipation - the ability to see what is about to happen.

 The key to all of these factors is getting your eyes up.
 Unless that happens, players obviously do not have enough information to make good on-field decisions.
 So it should be no surprise Jordet concluded that the pass completion for players with the highest scanning rates were 81%, but for players with the lowest scanning rates it was only 64%.
 When Jordet drilled deeper into the data, focusing only on forward passes and excluding possibly safer backwards and sideways passes, the results were even more stark.
 Players with the highest scanning rates completed 75% of those passes, compared to 41% for players with lower scanning rates.